Data modeling in Azure Cosmos DB for NoSQL

 In the context of analytical store, we consider the following structures as property:

-You can minimize the impact of the schema inference conversions, and maximize your analytical capabilities, by using following techniques.
+You can minimize the effect of the schema inference conversions, and maximize your analytical capabilities, by using following techniques.

 Normalization

-Normalization becomes meaningless since with Azure Synapse Link you can join between your containers, using T-SQL or Spark SQL.
+Normalization becomes less relevant because Azure Synapse Link lets you join containers using T-SQL or Spark SQL.
 The expected benefits of normalization are:

-These last two factors, fewer properties and fewer levels, help in the performance of your analytical queries but also decrease the chances of parts of your data not being represented in the analytical store.
+Having fewer properties and fewer levels in your data makes analytical queries faster.
+It also helps make sure that all parts of your data are included in the analytical store.
 As described in the article on automatic schema inference rules, there are limits to the number of levels and properties that are represented in analytical store.

 Another important factor for normalization is that SQL serverless pools in Azure Synapse support result sets with up to 1,000 columns, and exposing nested columns also counts towards that limit.
 In other words, both analytical store and Synapse SQL serverless pools have a limit of 1,000 properties.